 A hat for morale

 Hjördis and David arrived in Southampton on 8th March 1956, and visited Monte Carlo on 18th April to attend the wedding of their friends Grace Kelly and Prince Rainier.
-Sadly, just one week later, Graham Lord wrote that Hjördis suffered yet another catastrophic miscarriage with complications that lead to over six weeks in hospital.
+Sadly, Graham Lord wrote that soon afterwards Hjördis suffered yet another catastrophic miscarriage, with complications that lead to over six weeks in hospital.
 In early May, Louella Parsons reported: